 “Westworld: Season One”

 HBO’s “Westworld” is a really cool premise in search of a great show.
 Though it has some talented people working behind the scenes, including executive producers Jonathan Nolan and J.J.
 Abrams, the first season of the sci-fi drama is wildly uneven.
 So much energy is spent trying to hide the major revelations at the center of its mystery box plot that it comes up short in other areas.
-Not everything works as a result, but to completely discount “Westworld” as a failure would be to rob yourself of its delights (violent and otherwise), particularly the storyline involving Thandie Newton’s self-aware robot.
-Jeffrey Wright and Evan Rachel Wood are also good in their respective roles, while Anthony Hopkins chews scenery like no one else can.
-That’s not to say that “Westworld” doesn’t have its problems, because Season One is littered with them, but while it may never replace “Game of Thrones” as HBO’s flagship program, it’s still a fairly entertaining genre show that has the potential to be even better once it figures out the right balance of philosophy and spectacle.
+Not everything works as a result, but to completely discount “Westworld” as a failure would be to rob yourself of its many delights (violent and otherwise), particularly the storyline involving Thandie Newton’s self-aware robot.
+That’s not to say that “Westworld” doesn’t have its problems, because Season One is littered with them, but while it may never replace “Game of Thrones,” it’s still a fairly entertaining genre show that has the potential to be even better once it figures out the right balance of philosophy and spectacle.

 “The Walking Dead: The Complete Seventh Season”